 FAQ on AnnuitiesHere are the answers to some commonly asked questions about annuities.

-- Where can you buy an annuity?
+- Can you lose money in an annuity?

 This article has been updated with additional reporting since its original publication.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.